-The U.S. International Trade Commission (ITC) added a grandfather clause to limit the impact of its import ban on cellular phones and laptop modems whose Qualcomm-made chips violate Broadcom patents.
-The industry's main trade association and carrier Verizon Wireless, however, attacked the decision as unfair to consumers.
+Washington — The U.S. International Trade Commission (ITC) added a grandfather clause to limit the impact of its import ban on cellular phones and laptop modems whose Qualcomm-made chips are said to violate Broadcom patents.
+The industry’s main trade association and carrier Verizon Wireless, however, aren’t impressed.

-Under its grandfather clause, the ITC will let suppliers and carriers continue to import CDMA 1x EV-DO and W-CDMA phones and laptop cards that have been commercially available in the United States on or before June 7 even if the models contain the Qualcomm baseband chips.
-That's good news for consumers because the majority of EV-DO and W-CDMA phone models already available in the U.S. contain the offending chipsets, according to carriers AT&T and Verizon.
+The ITC will let suppliers and carriers continue to import CDMA 1x EV-DO and W-CDMA phones and laptop cards that have already been commercially available in the U.S. even if the models contain the Qualcomm chips.
+That’s good news for consumers because the majority of EV-DO and W-CDMA phone models already available in the U.S. contain the offending chipsets, according to carriers AT&T and Verizon.

 The ITC previously determined that Qualcomm’s cellular baseband chips infringe five patent claims related to power conservation in cellular phones.
 The ban went into effect immediately and becomes permanent if the president does not overturn it within 60 days of June 7, an ITC spokeswoman told TWICE.
 During the 60-day period, suppliers and carriers can import new models with the offending chips by posting a bond, but the companies risk losing their bond if the ruling is allowed to stand, she said.